RenaKunisaki/StarFoxAdventures/notes/gametext.md

 AnimTest contains only the generic menu texts from every map Boot contains only disc read error messages and "Loading..."
 Sequences contains a ton of files... maybe only one text each

+escape sequences in debug text:
+0x81: set color; followed by u8 r, g, b, a
+0x82: set position; followed by u16 y, u16 x
+0x83: ??? clears the flag set by 0x84?
+0x84: ??? sets a flag
+0x85: set some (bg?) color; followed by u8 r, g, b, a
+0x86: ??? followed by 2 bytes
+0x87: ??? followed by 2 bytes
+I don't see anywhere these are used except color.

+escape sequences in gametext (maybe only after 0xEFA3):
+0xB4: set style? followed by 2 bytes
+0xB7: switch font texture? used to display icons. followed by 2 bytes.
+    2: buttons
+    4: default
+    5: faces?

+these would be UTF-8 for characters 0xF8F4 and 0xF8F7 which are in the Private Use area but this isn't strictly UTF-8 as the bytes following can be zero, or bytes that don't form a valid UTF-8 sequence